-Brazil lawmakers pass spending cap in boost to Temer's austerity drive
+Brazil lawmakers pass spending cap, boosting Temer's austerity drive

 Temer has promised to shore up the public accounts to breathe new life into the $2 trillion economy now in its second year of a recession that has cost 12 million Brazilian jobs.

-Brazil's stocks, bonds and currency have rallied this year on expectations that Temer will be able to rebalance the country's dire finances.
+Brazil's stocks, bonds and currency have rallied this year on expectations that Temer would be able to rebalance the country's dire finances.

-Still, most analysts agree that Temer needs to raise taxes and push ahead with other unpopular economic reforms to stave a full blown fiscal crisis.
+Still, most analysts agree that Temer needs to raise taxes and push ahead with other unpopular economic reforms to stave off a full blown fiscal crisis.

 His administration has vowed to submit in October an amendment to reduce the expensive benefits in one of the world's most generous pension systems.